aws-cloudformation/community-registry-extensions/CONTRIBUTING.md

 extension to be so unique that it takes an experienced contributer extra time to adapt to the particular style of a single resource.

 Create a `test/` folder at the top level of your project.
-Put any unit tests you might need inside that folder.
-Also create a template file called `setup.yml` or `setup.json` that creates any resources that must exist in your account prior to running contract tests.
+Create a template file in that folder called `setup.yml` or `setup.json` that creates any resources that must exist in your account prior to running contract tests.
 Edit the JSON files in `example_inputs` to reference any outputs from the setup stack.
 (See https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test.html).
 Rename the `example_inputs` folder to `inputs` and edit the JSON files to reflect outputs from the setup stack.
+You can skip creation of `setup.yml` if your resource does not require any resources to be created beforehand.
+(One gotcha with the input files: Export variables can't have special characters in them)

 TODO: Can we change the init templates to just do this stuff by default?